MtADATA3101/Course_Documents_2025/lectures/DATA_3101_get_data.md

   in Moodle.
 I am not posting these publicly because they are not my own content.

+- Sabrina has created a Wiki in Moodle with helpful links

+- Udemy courses: You can request access to another Udemy course if you would like to learn more data skills.
+There is room in this part of the grant.
+I’ll fill the requests in the order I receive them.
+Email me at estregger@mta.ca with a link to the class you’d like to take.

 - CEWIL stipend expected in your accounts around Oct.
 29

 - Plan for next few classes (flexible, depending on CRKN involvement):